leplik/rj46/telepon/eula.md

 ---

-**BY DOWNLOADING, INSTALLING, OR USING TELEPON, YOU ACKNOWLEDGE THAT YOU HAVE READ AND UNDERSTOOD THIS EULA AND AGREE TO BE BOUND BY ITS TERMS.**
+**BY DOWNLOADING, INSTALLING, OR USING TELEPON, YOU ACKNOWLEDGE THAT YOU HAVE READ AND UNDERSTOOD THIS EULA (INCLUDING THE ADDITIONAL APP STORE TERMS) AND AGREE TO BE BOUND BY ITS TERMS.**